-As discussed more fully in Item 1A "Risk Factors" of this report, inflation has accelerated in the U.S. and globally due in part to global supply chain issues, a rise in energy prices, labor shortages, and strong consumer demand.
-Additionally, international conflicts and other geopolitical events, including the ongoing war between Russia and the Ukraine and the Israel-Hamas war, have further contributed to increased supply chain costs due to shortages in raw materials, increased costs for transportation and energy, and disruptions in supply chains.
-The inflationary environment has increased the cost of our raw materials and labor, which impacted our financial results, especially given that a large percentage of our contracts are fixed-price in nature.
-To help mitigate this risk, we place orders for raw materials when the purchase orders are received from the customer to lock-in raw material pricing.
+As discussed more fully in Item 1A "Risk Factors" of this report, inflation has accelerated in the U.S. and globally due in part to global supply chain issues, a rise in energy prices, labor shortages, tariffs, and strong consumer demand.
+Additionally, international conflicts and other geopolitical events, including the ongoing war between Russia and the Ukraine, the Israel-Hamas war, and recent trade-related actions, have further contributed to increased supply chain costs due to shortages in raw materials, increased costs for transportation and energy, tariffs, and disruptions in supply chains.
+The inflationary environment has increased the cost of our raw materials and labor, which impacts our financial results, especially given that a large percentage of our contracts are fixed-price in nature.
+To help mitigate this risk, we place orders for raw materials when the purchase orders are received from the customer to lock-in raw material pricing and manufacture a large portion of our international sales in-country which helps isolate us from the impacts of tariffs.